syncfusion-content/maui-docs/MAUI/Barcode-Generator/one-dimensional-symbology.md

 ## Code128B

-`Code128B` (or Chars Set B) includes all the standard upper case alphanumeric keyboard characters and punctuation characters together with lower case alphabetic characters (characters with ASCII values from 32 to 127 inclusive), and seven special characters.
+`Code128B` (or Chars Set B) includes all the standard upper case alphanumeric keyboard characters and punctuation characters, as well as the lower case alphabetic characters (characters with ASCII values from 32 to 127 inclusive) and seven special characters.

 {% tabs %}